Thermodynamic topological classes of the rotating, accelerating black holes: Topological classes of rotating neutral accelerating black hole

 From Fig. \ref{fig2}, it is apparent that for any given value of $\tau$, there is only one thermodynamically stable Kerr C-metric black hole.
 This sharply contrasts with the four-dimensional Kerr black hole, which exhibits two distinct thermodynamic behaviors: one black hole branch that is stable and another that is unstable \cite{PRD107-024024}.
 This distinction underscores the significant influence of the acceleration parameter on the thermodynamical numbers of the rotating neutral black holes.

 In Fig. \ref{fig3}, the zero point is found at $(r_h/r_0, \Theta) = (3.44,\pi/2)$.
 As a result, the winding number $w_i$ for the blue contour $C$ is identified as $w_1 = 1$, which differ from those associated with the four-dimensional Kerr black hole \cite{PRD107-024024}.
 Regarding the global topological characteristics, the topological number $W = 1$ for the Kerr C-metric black hole can be directly seen in Fig. \ref{fig3}, distinguishing it from the topological number of the Kerr black hole ($W = 0$).
 Therefore, it can be inferred that the Kerr C-metric black hole and the Kerr black hole differ not only in geometric topology but also belong to distinct categories in thermodynamic topology.
+The underlying mechanism responsible for these distinct properties may be attributed to the acceleration parameter, which introduces additional geometric effects via conical deficits.
+This modifies the root structure of $f(r)$, consequently reducing the number of unstable branches.
+This physical intuition suggests that acceleration could suppress the complexity of thermodynamic phase transitions by stretching spacetime along the symmetry axis.
 Consequently, it would be compelling to investigate the topological characteristics of black holes with unusual geometries, such as the type-D NUT C-metric black hole \cite{2409.06733}, though this first requires establishing its consistent thermodynamics.
 In addition, combining the intriguing conclusion presented in Ref. \cite{PRD108-084041}, which states that the difference in topological numbers between an asymptotically flat, static, accelerating black hole and its corresponding non-accelerating counterpart is always unity, we suggest a more general conjecture within the framework of general relativity.
 Specifically, we propose that the difference in topological numbers between any asymptotically flat accelerating black hole and its corresponding non-accelerating black hole is consistently unity.
 This inference will be further substantiated in section \ref{4.1}, where we compute the topological number of the KN C-metric black hole and compare it with that of the KN black hole, thereby demonstrating the validity and applicability of this conjecture.